 Learning how to aerate a lawn is simple, and once you know how to do it, you can complete this task whether your lawn is large or small.
 Keep reading to find out how to quickly aerate your lawn and get your grass seed growing lush and thick once again!

 What does it mean to aerate a lawn?

-Aeration is the simple act of creating holes or ‘pockets’ within your soil to help your lawn breathe.
+Aerating a lawn is the simple act of creating holes or ‘pockets’ within your soil to help your lawn breathe.
 Opening up these spaces in your lawn helps water, oxygen and nutrients to flow freely through your soil.
-When your grass is receiving everything it needs to stay in good condition, it will create a much healthier and greener lawn.
+When your grass receives everything it needs to stay in good condition, it will create a much healthier and perfectly green garden lawn.

 Why would I need to aerate my lawn?

 Lawns that see a lot of use from kids and pets can become compacted very easily, and aerating your lawn is a good way to fix this.
 Yellowing grass and poor drainage can often be a sign of a heavily compacted lawn that would benefit from aeration.
 On the other hand, lawns that don’t get a lot of use but are purely for show also need to be aerated as part of their regular maintenance routine.